Frequently Asked Questions and Technical Support

 How do I figure out what to do about copyright and licensing for materials I want to contribute to the Portal?

-See our Copyright and License FAQ for answers to the all the questions you might have about copyright and license.
+See our Copyright and License FAQ for answers to the all the questions you might have about copyright and license, including an overview of how copyright works, whether you can contribute materials that include copyrighted diagrams or images from a textbook or the internet, and whether your institution holds the copyright to your materials.

 What is the difference between the Community and Vetted Libraries?